demoray/demoray.github.io/_posts/2016-03-28-so-you-want-to-be-a-provost.md

     'Break yourself multiple times by being a clumsy.', 'Win a HEMA longsword tourney',
     'Throw up outside of a MOD\'s tent',
-];
+    'Issue a challenge to all of the kingdom\'s WS in the classified section of the Pennsic Independent', ];
 var thing = things[Math.floor(Math.random() * things.length)];
 document.getElementById('dostuff').innerHTML = "&nbsp;&nbsp;&nbsp;" + thing;